“I long to accomplish a great and noble task, but it is my chief duty to accomplish small tasks as if they are great and noble.” Helen Keller

 So I’ve got a really cool strategy for you that will make a HUGE difference, especially if you are one of the folks that have not been able to keep up with the “building” over time of performing multiple tasks.
 This strategy will bring you focus and clarity on what to do, and more importantly what not to do.

 Make a “to do” list.
 EVERYTHING you have to do both personal and professional.
 Things like: Make an appointment for the dentist; clean the bathroom; call 3 photographers, make appointments, choose one; wash the dog/car/clothes; write 5 postcards, travel to Australia, buy a Birthday card for Tom.
 Call Joan about dinner on Tuesday.
 Go on Actors Access and submit for some great auditions.
 Pay bills.
-Sign up for The Golden Circle (ha!, had to slip that one in!)
+Sign up for The Gold Standard (ha!, had to slip that one in!)

 Everything goes on the list.
 This will probably take at least 15 to 30 minutes or longer.
 Then when you’ve emptied your brain of all that you have to do, more things will come up if you stay in silence and let them come.
 Then write those things down too!

 Next, divide this one huge list into 3 smaller lists: The things you are never doing (at least right now), the things you are not doing (at least right now…this time frame being not within the next 4 to 6 weeks) and the things you are doing now.

 The never doing now list contains items that if they never, ever got done, will not affect your life and goals in an adverse way…yet you may someday still want to do them.
 For example, travel to Australia or re-paint the bathroom.